FoxsterDev/MyBlogMaterials/Draft/HowToMakeSafierMobileReleases/HowToMakeSafierMobileReleases.md

 # In Conclusion

-The store rollout is a big deal in the release process.
+The store rollouts is the important step in the release process.
 Until your version is available on all platforms, it's still a work in progress.
 Rollout strategies help reduce risks with new changes and prevent losing your most important product audience.
 A right rollout strategy also makes it easy to add new app stores like Samsung Galaxy Store, Amazon, or Huawei AppGallery.